DevGR8T/Greatly-App-With-Clean-Architecture/README.md

 • Clean state management using Bloc pattern
 • Built with Clean Architecture (Presentation, Domain, Data)
 • Uses service locator for easy dependency injection
-• Strapi CMS with PostgreSQL, deployed on Railway
+• Strapi CMS with PostgreSQL — initially deployed on Railway, now hosted on Render
 • API calls handled with Dio and REST integration
 • Works perfectly on both Android and iOS
 • Light and Dark Mode support with adaptive themes